-- BPH contributes to LUTS such as increased frequency of urination, nocturia, urinary hesitancy, and weak urinary streams (Cunningham et al 2017a, McVary et al 2011). - Current treatment options include watchful waiting, surgical interventions and pharmacological therapies (McVary et al 2011). - Alpha1-adrenergic blocking agents are the most widely used agents for the management of BPH (McVary et al 2011). - Cardura (doxazosin), Minipress (prazosin), and Hytrin (terazosin) are non-uroselective and are associated with a higher risk of orthostatic hypotension; therefore, therapy should be started at the lowest possible dose and titrated to the maximally tolerated dose. - Flomax (tamsulosin), Rapaflo (silodosin), and Uroxatral (alfuzosin) are uroselective and are therefore associated with a lower risk of orthostatic hypotension. - The American Urological Association treatment guideline and a meta-analysis have indicated no differences in efficacy among doxazosin, tamsulosin, terazosin, and alfuzosin in the management of BPH (Djavan et al 1999, McVary et al 2011). - Silodosin was also shown to be similarly effective to tamsulosin in improving IPSS and LUTS secondary to BPH (Choo et al 2014, Cui et al 2012, Jung et al 2017, Miyakita et al 2010, Shirakawa et al 2013, Watanabe et al 2011). - The 5-α-reductase inhibitors are FDA-approved for the management of BPH symptoms in men with an enlarged prostate and may be used to prevent clinical progression of BPH (McVary et al 2011). - Avodart (dutasteride) and Proscar (finasteride) are teratogenic and contraindicated in women.
-Therapy may increase the risk of high-grade prostatic cancer; therefore, evaluation for prostatic cancer should be performed prior to initiation of therapy and periodically during treatment. - Clinical trials have shown no significant differences between dutasteride and finasteride in reducing prostate volume and improving LUTS and maximum flow rate in men with BPH (Nickel et al 2011). - When compared to α1-adrenergic blocking agents, 5-α-reductase inhibitors were associated with a slower onset of improvement in BPH symptoms (Lee 2002). - Combination therapy with an α1-adrenergic blocking agent and a 5-α-reductase inhibitor may be used in men with an enlarged prostate (McVary et al 2011). - In men with an enlarged prostate, combination therapy may lead to improved symptom control compared to monotherapy with either an α_1 -adrenergic blocker or a 5- α reductase inhibitor (Kaplan et al 2006).
-However, available data are inconsistent in this area, with another study demonstrating symptom control with combination therapy to be no better than with α_1 -adrenergic blocker monotherapy (Kirby et al 2003b). - Jalyn (dutasteride/tamsulosin) has been shown to reduce the risk of acute urinary retention or BPH-related surgery compared to tamsulosin monotherapy and watchful waiting (Becher et al 2009, Roehrborn et al 2015). - Cialis (tadalafil), a PDE5 inhibitor, was approved by the FDA for the management of BPH.
-The American Urological Association treatment guideline currently does not have a recommendation for the place in therapy for PDE5 inhibitors (McVary et al 2011); however, the European Association of Urology treatment guideline suggests that PDE5 inhibitors are effective in patients with moderate-to-severe LUTS (Gravas et al 2017). - Cialis may cause hypotension and should not be administered within 48 hours of nitrate use.
+- BPH contributes to LUTS such as increased frequency of urination, nocturia, urinary hesitancy, and weak urinary streams (McVary 2019b, McVary et al 2011). - Current treatment options include watchful waiting, surgical interventions, and pharmacological therapies (McVary et al 2011). - α1-adrenergic blocking agents are the most widely used agents for the management of BPH (McVary et al 2011). - Cardura (doxazosin), Minipress (prazosin), and Hytrin (terazosin) are non-uroselective and are associated with a higher risk of orthostatic hypotension; therefore, therapy should be started at the lowest possible dose and titrated to the maximally tolerated dose. - Flomax (tamsulosin), Rapaflo (silodosin), and Uroxatral (alfuzosin) are uroselective and are therefore associated with a lower risk of orthostatic hypotension. - The American Urological Association treatment guideline and a meta-analysis have indicated no differences in efficacy among doxazosin, tamsulosin, terazosin, and alfuzosin in the management of BPH (Djavan et al 1999, McVary et al 2011). - Silodosin was also shown to be similarly effective to tamsulosin in improving IPSS and LUTS secondary to BPH (Choo et al 2014, Cui et al 2012, Jung et al 2017, Miyakita et al 2010, Shirakawa et al 2013, Watanabe et al 2011). - The 5-α-reductase inhibitors are FDA-approved for the management of BPH symptoms in men with an enlarged prostate and may be used to prevent clinical progression of BPH (McVary et al 2011). - Avodart (dutasteride) and Proscar (finasteride) are teratogenic and contraindicated in women.
+Therapy may increase the risk of high-grade prostatic cancer; therefore, evaluation for prostatic cancer should be performed prior to initiation of therapy and periodically during treatment. - Clinical trials have shown no significant differences between dutasteride and finasteride in reducing prostate volume and improving LUTS and maximum flow rate in men with BPH (Nickel et al 2011). - When compared to α1-adrenergic blocking agents, 5-α-reductase inhibitors were associated with a slower onset of improvement in BPH symptoms (Lee 2002). - Combination therapy with an α1-adrenergic blocking agent and a 5-α-reductase inhibitor may be used in men with an enlarged prostate (McVary et al 2011). - In men with an enlarged prostate, combination therapy may lead to improved symptom control compared to monotherapy with either an $\alpha_1$ -adrenergic blocker or a 5- $\alpha$ -reductase inhibitor (Kaplan et al 2006).
+However, available data are inconsistent in this area, with another study demonstrating symptom control with combination therapy to be no better than with $\alpha_1$ -adrenergic blocker monotherapy (Kirby et al 2003b).
+A recent meta-analysis found benefit with the combination of dutasteride and tamsulosin, which was significant compared to tamsulosin alone (Zhou et al 2019). - Jalyn (dutasteride/tamsulosin) has been shown to reduce the risk of acute urinary retention or BPH-related surgery compared to tamsulosin monotherapy and watchful waiting (Becher et al 2009, Roehrborn et al 2015). - Cialis (tadalafil), a PDE5 inhibitor, was approved by the FDA for the management of BPH.
+The American Urological Association treatment guideline currently does not have a recommendation for the place in therapy for PDE5 inhibitors (McVary et al 2011); however, the European Association of Urology treatment guideline suggests that PDE5 inhibitors are effective in patients with moderate-to-severe LUTS (Gravas et al 2019).

+• Tadalafil may cause hypotension and should not be administered within 48 hours of nitrate use.